 Rotate photos to be upright

-While taking photos is fun, spending time rotating photos manually can be a chore.
+While taking photos is easy, rotating photos manually can be slow.

 EXIF orientation solves this.